nerdfiles/douadevops/topics.md

 ### What is the fundamental difference between analytic philosophy and continental philosophy - and is it a helpful distinction?

 Continental Philosophers can be identified by the types of strategies they pursue to clarify metaphysical problems; whereas Analytic Philosophers privilege epistemological studies, Continental Philosophers prefer phenomenological studies of metaphysical questions, like: What is consciousness?
 Can it be scoped and relegated to linguistic and mathematical tools which "measure" meaning?
 Are "meanings" available to our knowledge, or are meanings locked away behind the "stream of conversation"?
 Whereas Analytic philosophers focus on practices of foundationalism and hierarchical concept structures, defended by assertions of isomorphy with metaphors that elucidate set theory, Continental Philosophers engage in "theory" as it is embedded in façan de parler which are decentered and traceable only within the context of subject-qua-being within the immanent unfolding of narratological evidence.

+### Someone is holding a gun to your head.
+They ask you your religion.
+What do you say?

+God does not play Russian Roulette.

 ### Are we living in a simulation?